gregory-m/nanit/README.md

 Open `rtmp://127.0.0.1:1935` in VLC

+**Notice:** The cam does not seem to react well if it tries to start streaming at the time when RTMP server is not ready.
+It is adviced to ensure nging-rtmp is started first.
+If the streaming does not start in few seconds, try to restart the nanit container to reinitiate the streaming.

 ### Further usage

 Application is ready to be used in Docker.
 You can use environment variables for configuration.
 For more info see [.env.sample](.env.sample).